309thEDDGE/weave/CONTRIBUTING.md

 ## Coding Standards
 <p>The entire repository follows the PEP-8 style guide.
 Please refer to the PEP-8 official website <a href="https://pep8.org">https://pep8.org</a> for the guidelines on following the PEP-8 style.</p>

-<p>When a pull request is created, the code must pass the four checks in the Weave CI/CD workflow expalined in the.github/workflows folder.
+<p>When a pull request is created, the code must pass the four checks in the Weave CI/CD workflow expalined in the .github/workflows folder.
 This helps ensures that the code follows our repository style guidelines.</p>

 ## Process for Submitting a Pull Request
 Changes to this repository should always be done through pull requests.
 Anyone is welcome to submit a pull request to be reviewed for merging into the main branch.
 However, these changes may not always be accepted by the owners of the repository.